 In other words, this solution simply cuts your web host out of the equation.

 You’ll need to install the plugin and configure your SMTP settings based on your provider.
 Once installed, it basically replaces the standard WP_Mail function with your email provider.
-So any submission to your form be like someone sending you an email directly to your inbox.
+So any submission to your form is like someone sending you an email directly to your inbox.

 - You can keep using GoDaddy hosting without dealing with a migration.